NREL/H2Integrate/docs/user_guide/connecting_technologies.md

         commodity_units: "kW"
 ```

-No additional configuration parameters are needed - the combiner simply adds the two input streams.
+No additional configuration parameters are needed in the `tech_config.yaml` - the combiner simply adds the input streams.

 ### Inputs and outputs